 Can non-eye-related medications affect my eyesight?

-How can medications affect eyesight?
+How can medications impact eyesight?

-Medications that either dilate the pupil (increasing the amount of UV entering the eye) or increase the effects of UV on the eye (photosensitizers) may increase the risk of developing UV-related eye disease.
+Medications that either dilate the pupil (increasing the quantity of UV entering the eye) or increase the effects of UV on the eye (photosensitizers) might increase the threat of developing UV-related eye disease.